 Friday: "Pantry day" - peanut butter sandwich, crackers, apple, water

-All meals use overlapping ingredients to minimise waste and cost.
+All meals use overlapping ingredients to minimise waste and cost when shopping at grocery stores in NZ.

 - 2 cans tuna - $4.00